A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random

-\subsection{Point Estimates}
+\subsection{Point estimates}

 We extract point estimates by averaging predictions from all the decision trees in a given RF model.
-In order to quantify how the models are performing, we use the median absolute deviation (MAD) metric for stellar mass and its normalised form for redshift.
-The MAD is defined as:
+In order to quantify how the models are performing, we use the NMAD metric for redshift and stellar mass.
+The NMAD is defined as